 Permits legally clear you to commence construction works.
 They certify that the project plan and materials meet industry standards, and you will need to dig into your pockets to get it.

 According to Homeguide, a basement finishing permit can set you back between $200 to $1,000, inclusive of inspection fees.
-In some areas in the United States, you will pay between 1% and 2% of the total project cost.
+In some areas in the Canada, you will pay between 1% and 2% of the total project cost.
 On top of this, you will need additional permits for plumbing, electrical, and other construction works.

 Similar to labor costs, permit fees differ depending on where you live, your construction project’s complexity, and the basement’s size.